andaze/WebCorporate/content/solution/storage/index.en.md

 ### Product Image

-Andaz quickly builds databases with large-scale data storage Azure Table Storage.
+Andaze quickly builds databases with large-scale data storage Azure Table Storage.
 Please feel free to contact us if your company is troubled with handling big data or has management issues.

 ![ Image is not Available !](table-storage.webp)

 ### Case Study

 **Industry**: Human resource services

 **Ploblem**: Extract necessary information from the huge amount of data sent from IoT terminals

 **Solution**: Store raw data from IoT terminals into a large database, Azure Table Storage; aggregate and process human resource data by periodically launching Azure Function to create Json data optimized for display format.
 The data was then stored in Azure COSMOS DATABASE, which can store flexible data.
 Necessary information can now be quickly accessed from the inquiry screen.